Confessions of a Grocery Addict

 Notes

-• TIP: Save yourself a little time (and tears) and use frozen, chopped onions to get dinner on the table pronto.
+• Don’t overlook the frozen aisle.
+Save yourself a little time (and tears) and use frozen, chopped onions to get dinner on the table pronto.

 Nutrition